aaronzhangcanyu/aaronzhangcanyu.github.io/index.md

 My name is Canyu Zhang (Aaron).
 I have a multi-disciplinary background with the knowledge and experience across information technology and social science.
-I am currently in my last semester as a master student in [TUOS].
+I am currently a master candidate in [TUOS].
 I am studying MSc Data Science in [Information School] and my research interests are mainly around computational social science, also called social data science, which aims to generate theory-informed predictive models